 If you are looking for tips on how to stop brown discharge during pregnancy, here’s what you can do.

 Do not skip your medical appointments and complete all the recommended checkups on time so that any problem can be diagnosed and managed before it’s too late.

 This refers to the toll pregnancy takes on physical and mental health.
 See if you can get a hired help or trusted family member to help out and reduce your workload.

 While exercising and staying active is important during pregnancy, remember that too much of something is bad.

 Heading to bed is the best thing you can do.
 Sleep for as many hours as your body needs.
 Try to nap during the day if you’re working.

 Elevate Your Feet

 Putting your feet up takes your weight off the floor.
-This helps better the blood circulation in your body and reduce the quantity of brown discharge during pregnancy.
+This helps better the blood circulation in your body and reduces the quantity of brown discharge during pregnancy.

 Don’t Lift Heavy Objects

 Straining yourself by lifting heavy items isn’t a great idea.